Ford F-Series (medium-duty truck): Powertrain

-At its launch, the F-650 and F-750 were available with the Caterpillar 3126 (replaced by the C7) 7.2 L inline-six, the Cummins ISB 5.9 L inline-six, and the Ford PowerStroke engines 7.3L and 6.0 L V8.
+At their launch, the F-650 and F-750 were available with the Caterpillar 3126 (replaced by the C7) 7.2L inline-six, the Cummins ISB 5.9L inline-six, and the Navistar-produced Ford-branded 7.3L Power Stroke V8 engine.
+The 6.0L Power Stroke replaced the aging (and no longer compliant with California noise regulations) 7.3L for the 2004 model year.
 For the 2010 model year, Caterpillar exited the on-highway diesel engine market, leaving Cummins as the sole engine choice.
-Expanded to 6.7 liters for 2007, the Cummins diesel comes with eight standard and optional horsepower ratings, and two vocational ratings.
+Expanded to 6.7 liters for 2007, the Cummins diesel comes with eight standard and optional horsepower ratings and two vocational ratings.

 In 2012, Ford introduced gasoline and gaseous (propane) engines for medium-duty trucks.
-The 6.8 L Triton V10 produces 362 hp and 457 ftlbf of torque and is mated to the TTC Spicer ES56-7B seven-speed manual.
+The 6.8L 30-valve Triton V10 produces 362 hp and 457 ftlbf of torque and is mated to the TTC Spicer ES56-7B seven-speed manual.

 Eighth generation (2016–present)

 For the 2016 model year, Ford introduced an eighth generation of its medium-duty truck line.
 Following the 2015 dissolution of the Blue Diamond Truck joint venture, Ford shifted medium-duty truck production from Mexico to its Avon Lake, Ohio assembly plant, alongside E-Series cutaway van chassis and F-53/F-59 motorhome/commercial stripped chassis.
-As before, the F-650 and F-750 makes a return, extending into the Class 7 range.
+As before, the F-650 and F-750 make a return, extending into the Class 7 range.

 Sharing the cab with the previous generation, the eighth generation abandons the shared Blue Diamond chassis for an all-new chassis developed by Ford; the carryover cab design was largely chosen to accommodate the needs of body manufacturers.
 In another change, off-the-shelf powertrains were replaced by engines and transmissions produced by Ford.
-As a replacement for the Cummins diesel, the medium-duty trucks adopt the 6.7 L Power Stroke V8 of the F-250/F-350 Super Duty pickup trucks.
-The 6.8 L Triton V10 gasoline engine made its return, with an option for conversion to propane or compressed natural gas (CNG).
+As a replacement for the Cummins diesel, the medium-duty trucks adopt the 6.7L Power Stroke V8 of the F-250/F-350 Super Duty pickup trucks.
+The 6.8L Triton V10 gasoline engine made its return, with an option for conversion to propane or compressed natural gas (CNG).
 The six-speed 6R140 automatic transmission is the sole transmission for both engines; no manual transmission is offered.

 As before, the medium-duty range is offered in two-door, four-door, and SuperCab (2+2 door) cab configurations.
 The fenders and hoodline are revised slightly; the standard mesh grille abandons the three-slot configuration, centering the Ford Blue Oval emblem alone.
-The model line shares its headlights with the Ford E-Series and hood vents with the 2011-2016 Ford Super Duty.
+The model line shares its headlights with the E-Series and hood vents with the 2011–2016 Super Duty (F-250 through F-550).

-For 2021 production, the V10 was replaced by a 7.3 L V8, paired with a six-speed automatic transmission.
-Ford reintroduced the F-600, a heavier-duty version of the F-550, which is equipped with more reinforced U-joints, frame, and front axle and powertrain of the medium-duty F-650 while using the aluminum cab structure and frame design of the F-250/F-550.
+For 2021 production, the V10 was replaced by a 7.3L V8, paired with a six-speed automatic transmission.
+Ford reintroduced the F-600, a heavier-duty version of the F-550, which is equipped with more reinforced U-joints, frame, and front axle and powertrain of the medium-duty F-650 while using the aluminum cab structure and frame design of the F-250 through F-550.